KaliedaRik/Scrawl-canvas/docs/reference/repo-structure.md

 To perform development work on the source code, or test the demos, run the command `yarn dev`.

 We use the [browser-sync](https://browsersync.io/) server to handle browser testing as it allows us to test each demo on multiple browsers (generally Chrome, Firefox and Safari) at the same time.
-Local site files can be found as follows:
+Additional local site files can be found as follows:

 + `index.html`
 + `favicon.png`
 + `docs/index.html`
 + `docs/docco.css`
++ `docs/reference/index.html`
++ `docs/css/*.css`
 + `demo/index.html`
 + `demo/css/*.css`
 + `demo/thumbs/*.webp`